 Question for the group: Do you believe in "speculation-nuzgūls"?
 Because that's exactly what the critter nibbling at my toes seems to be...

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one zero seven three as a four place number.
+In the field marked validation number, enter three eight five five as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved